alexkaze/bank-app/README.md

 - In order to close the account a user should enter his login and pin in the close form.

 > **Warning**
-> Unfortunately the error popup messages has not been added yet.
+> The error popup messages has not been added yet.
 The Highlights block introduced above should help.